Ogaden War: Western Somali Liberation Front insurgency

 In the early 1970s, the rebel organization fighting for Ogaden's self-determination, Nasrallah, began to disintegrate.
 In response, veteran insurgents and young intelligentsia, displaced from the Ogaden in the 1960s and now part of Siad Barre's government, lobbied for renewed armed struggle.
-After Haile Selassie’s regime was toppled by the Derg, conditions in the Ogaden worsened.
+After Haile Selassie's regime was toppled by the Derg, conditions in the Ogaden worsened.
 A severe drought hit the region, causing mass suffering, while the Derg suppressed news and increased military oppression.
-By 1974-1975, intense pressure from Ogaden Somalis on Siad Barre's government rapidly grew.
+By 1974–1975, intense pressure from Ogaden Somalis on Siad Barre's government rapidly grew.

 By 1975, the Somali government had been convinced to aid the movement.
-According to professor Haggai Erlich, the war in Ogaden also had a religious dynamic as the Western Somali Liberation Front (WSLF) had established links with the Muslim World League in 1976, later the Somali Abo Liberation Front (SALF) founded by Waqo Gutu involved Oromo Muslim militias cooperating with the WSLF.
+The Somali government helped to organize the Western Somali Liberation Front (WSLF) to pursue what it regarded as the goal of "liberating the Ogaden from Ethiopian control".
+According to professor Haggai Erlich, the war in Ogaden also had a religious dynamic as the WSLF had established links with the Muslim World League in 1976, later the Somali Abo Liberation Front (SALF) founded by Waqo Gutu involved Oromo Muslim militias cooperating with the WSLF.
 Another squadron named after sixteenth century Islamic leader Ahmad ibn Ibrahim al-Ghazi formed the Harari, a reminiscent of the medieval Ethiopian–Adal War.

 Guerrilla warfare began in both the northern and southern regions in early 1976 and spread to southeastern Bale and Sidamo by year's end.
 The terrain, a mix of arid scrubland, mountains, and woods, was familiar to the fighters, with friendly local inhabitants.
 Infiltrating from the Somali Republic, the guerrillas moved swiftly, dismantling state presence by destroying government offices and targeting police and civilian administration.
 The WSLF movement had four brigades, known in Somali as 'Afar Gaas.'.
 At the start of 1977, the WSLF began escalating it attacks against Ethiopian troops.
 During early 1977, with the exception of towns strategically positioned on vital routes and intersections, the WSLF effectively controlled most of the Ogaden lowlands.
 The rebels employed hit-and-run tactics, targeting the Ethiopian army at its vulnerable points and then blending into a predominantly supportive local population.
 On 1 June 1977, the WSLF severed Ethiopia's rail link with Djibouti.
 These tactics eroded the morale of the Ethiopian troops, compelling them to retreat to strongholds.
 The Ethiopian army found itself confined to garrison towns, many of which were besieged.
 While any WSLF attempt to storm these garrison towns invited devastating firepower from the Ethiopian defenders, travel between towns became perilous for the Ethiopian troops.
 Military and civilian vehicles required armed escorts, often falling into ambushes or encountering land mines.